+[Schedule 1B inserted in Gazette 22 Sep 2006 p.
+4146.]

 Schedule 2

 [Regulation 15]

 Trust Deed establishing Compensation Scheme (Travel Agents Compensation Fund)

 THIS DEED is made the twelfth day of December 1986 by DEIRDRE MARY GRUSOVIN of 1 Oxford Street, Darlinghurst in the State of New South Wales (being the Minister for Consumer Affairs in that State) for the Crown in the right of that State.